 For that reason, it is my mission, inherited by successive owners, to preserve the rare vintage yachts in the world and to sail with a sail.

-This restoration project leaves about 100% of the materials used at the time of construction 8 years ago, and brings the life of Cynara, which is over 90 years old, over 100 years ago.
-Based on the philosophy of "Riviera Future Creation Project", which is committed to a sustainable society committed to the SDGs, we carefully polish this historic Cynara and leave it for the next generation.
-Then, we will carefully record the technology and craftsmanship incorporated in the ship and pass it on to future generations as an asset in the environment and marine fields.
+This restoration project will leave about 100% of the materials that were used 8 years ago when it was built, and will bring more than 90 years of life to the 100-year-old Shinara.
+Based on the philosophy of the "Riviera Future Creation Project", which is committed to a sustainable society committed to the SDGs, we carefully polish this historic Sinar and leave it for the next generation.
+Then, we will carefully record the technology and craftsmanship incorporated in the ship, and pass it on to future generations as an asset in the environmental and marine fields.

-The Cynara, a marine lady who was born in England in 1927 and loved by successive owners, is now owned by the Riviera.
-I am also grateful to Cynara, who I met at the timing of the restoration, and the encounter with 10 craftsmen from 50 countries around the world who passed down the technology in this country where there are no restoration specialists.
+Born in England in 1927 and loved by successive owners, the sea lady "Sinara" is now owned by the Riviera.
+I am also grateful to Shinara, who I met at the timing of the restoration, and the encounter with 10 craftsmen from 50 countries in the world who passed down the technology in this country where there are no restoration specialists.
 It couldn't have been possible without them.
-We would like to express our sincere gratitude to everyone who supported us and told us that it was fruitful.
+We would like to express our sincere gratitude to everyone who supported us and let us know that it was fruitful.

 Representative Director Chairman and President